Intersmash/intersmash/README.md

 ## Platforms

-Although Intersmash is designed to allow executions on different platforms, at the moment, we fully focus on OpenShift support, support for other platforms (Kubernetes, Bare-metal, kubernetes etc.) could be added later on demand.
+Although Intersmash is designed to allow executions on different platforms, we fully focus on OpenShift support currently while Kubernetes support is being introduced.
+Support for other platforms (Bare-metal etc.) could be added later on demand.

+### Conditional test execution based on test environment platforms

+Each test that is annotated by the `@Intersmash` annotation will be managed by the Intersmash test execution engine, which relies on JUnit5 Jupiter extensions.

+This way, any annotated test class which is managed by the Intersmash execution engine can either target an OpenShift cluster or a Kubernetes one, which is definedby the `@Intersmash` annotation `target` field, allowing for the following values to be set: `OpenShift`, `Kubernetes`.

+By default, the `@Intersmash` annotation will configure the test class for execution on an OpenShift cluster test environment.
+Therefore, the test execution engine will try to connect to an existing OpenShift cluster and perform operations on it.
+Similarly, setting `target` to `Kubernetes` will cause the test execution engine to deal with an existing Kubernetes cluster.

+When executing tests, Intersmash can be configured through the `intersmash.junit5.execution.targets` property to define which platforms the actual target environment supports.
+The property accepts a comma-separated list based on the following values: `OpenShift`, `Kubernetes`.
+For example, a developer could have one Kubernetes and one OpenShift clusters available, and set the property value to `OpenShift,Kubernetes`.
+Instead, it should be set to `OpenShift` for a given CI execution where just an OpenShift cluster is available.

+Tests are enabled or disabled conditionally, based on such information - i.e. the `target` value on an Intersmash test _and_ the actual targets that a test environment provides: _if an Intersmash test class is set to target a given environment, then such target must be configured through the `intersmash.junit5.execution.targets` property_.

 ### Something more about OpenShift